Tanzania opposition member killed, US demands investigation – DW – 09/09/2024

 Opposition says Kibao suffered acid burns to face, calls for independent inquiry

-The chairman of the center-rigth opposition Chadema party, Freeman Mbowe, told reporters late on Sunday that a preliminary autopsy of Kibao's body showed clear signs of torture.
+The chairman of the center-right opposition Chadema party, Freeman Mbowe, told reporters late on Sunday that a preliminary autopsy of Kibao's body showed clear signs of torture.

 "The [preliminary] post-mortem has been done and it is obvious that Ali Kibao has been killed after being severely beaten and even having acid poured on his face," Mbowe said.